-- (a) Members may ask the Corporation to give all its Members a statement about: - (i) a Resolution that is proposed to be moved at the General Meeting; or - (ii) any other matter that may be considered at that General Meeting. - (b) This request must be: - (i) made by at least the required number of Members under rule 7.6.3(f); - (ii) in writing; - (iii) signed by the Members making the request; and - (iv) given to the Corporation. - (c) Separate copies of a document setting out the request may be used for signing by Members if the wording of the request is identical in each copy. - (d) After receiving a request, the Corporation must distribute a copy of the statement to all its Members at the same time, or as soon as possible afterwards, and in the same way as it gives notice of the relevant General Meeting. - (e) The Corporation does not have to comply with a request to distribute a statement if it is defamatory. - (f) For the purposes of rule 7.6.3(b), the required number of Members for the Corporation is: - (i) where the Corporation has 2 to 10 Members, 1 Member; - (ii) where the Corporation has 11 to 29 Members, 3 Members; - (iii) where the Corporation has 29 to 50 Members, 5 Members; and - (iv) where the Corporation has 51 Members or more, 10% of Members.
+- (a) Members may ask the Corporation to give all its Members a statement about: - (i) a Resolution that is proposed to be moved at the General Meeting; or - (ii) any other matter that may be considered at that General Meeting. - (b) This request must be: - (i) made by at least the required number of Members under rule 7.6.3(f); - (ii) in writing;

+- (iii) signed by the Members making the request; and - (iv) given to the Corporation. - (c) Separate copies of a document setting out the request may be used for signing by Members if the wording of the request is identical in each copy. - (d) After receiving a request, the Corporation must distribute a copy of the statement to all its Members at the same time, or as soon as possible afterwards, and in the same way as it gives notice of the relevant General Meeting. - (e) The Corporation does not have to comply with a request to distribute a statement if it is defamatory. - (f) For the purposes of rule 7.6.3(b), the required number of Members for the Corporation is the greater of: - (i) the number of Members prescribed by the Regulations and applicable to the Corporation for the purposes of making such a request or, if none is prescribed, 5 Members; or - (ii) the percentage of Members prescribed by the Regulations and applicable to the Corporation for the purposes of making such a request or, if none is prescribed, 10% of the Members.